-VOTING BY ABSENTEE BALLOT FOR August 14, 2018 SPRING ELECTION.
+VOTING BY ABSENTEE BALLOT FOR November 6, 2018 Fall ELECTION.

 Any qualified elector who is unable or unwilling to appear at the polling place on Election Day may request to vote an absentee ballot.
 A qualified elector is any U.S. citizen, who will be 18 years of age or older on Election Day, who has resided in the ward or municipality where he or she wishes to vote for at least 28 consecutive days before the election.
 The elector must also be registered in order to receive an absentee ballot.
 Proof of identification must be provided before an absentee ballot may be issued.

 You must make a request for an absentee ballot in writing.

 Contact your municipal clerk and request that an application for an absentee ballot be sent to you for the primary or election or both.
 You may also submit a written request in the form of a letter.
 Your written request must list your voting address within the municipality where you wish to vote, the address where the absentee ballot should be sent, if different, and your signature.
 You may make application for an absentee ballot by mail or in person.